owengenge/Skewtle/README.md

 A trading card perspective correction tool.
 Upload a photo of a card taken at an angle, drag the corner handles to align with the card edges, and Skewtle will straighten and crop it into a clean output image.

+## Why

+When photographing trading cards — for listings, collections, or sharing — it's hard to get a perfectly flat, straight-on shot.
+Small angles and perspective distortion make cards look skewed, uneven, or unprofessional.
+Dedicated scanning hardware fixes this but isn't accessible to most people.

+Skewtle solves this in the browser.
+You take a photo however is convenient, then use the corner handles to define the card's edges, and Skewtle applies a perspective transform to produce a clean, correctly proportioned output — no scanner, no desktop software, no upload to a third-party service.

 ## Features

 - Drag corner handles to define the card region